-In the Autumn Term girls have the opportunity to audition for the house plays which are performed in front of the school just after half-term.
+In the Summer Term girls have the opportunity to audition for the house plays which are performed in front of the school.
 A prize is awarded to the winning house and individual prizes go to the best performers in Lower School, Upper School and Sixth form respectively.
-This year each house will be performing four different short comedies.
+This year each house will be performing a short section of a comedy performance.

 MAIN SCHOOL PRODUCTION

-Girls are also frequently asked to participate in productions by John Lyon and Harrow School, which are performed at the professionally equipped Ryan Theatre at Harrow School.
-Our girls have recently taken part in Our Country’s Good, Hairspray, A Chorus Line, Oklahoma, Copacabana, 42nd Street, Grease, (John Lyon) and Guys and Dolls, The Trial, Les Miserables and Crazy for You (Harrow School).
+Girls are also frequently asked to participate in productions with John Lyon and Harrow School, which are performed at the professionally equipped Ryan Theatre at Harrow School.

 LOWER SCHOOL PRODUCTION

 THEATRE TRIPS AND VISITS BY PROFESSIONALS

 The Department organises numerous theatre trips and encourages visits from professionals.
-Recent workshops have included: a make-up workshop run by the BAFTA nominated Gilly Popham and a workshop run by the Donmar Warehouse Theatre and the acclaimed physical theatre company, Frantic Assembly.
-Recent theatre trips have included: Frantic Assembly’s Things I know to be True, An Inspector Calls, The 39 Steps, Hamlet starring Benedict Cumberbatch at the Barbican, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, The Woman in Black, Roots and Once a Catholic.
+Workshops have included: a make-up workshop run by a BAFTA nominated make-up artist, acting workshops run by the Donmar Warehouse and the acclaimed physical theatre company, Frantic Assembly.
+Recent theatre trips have included: A Taste of Honey, Frantic Assembly’s Things I know to be True, An Inspector Calls, The 39 Steps, Hamlet, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, The Woman in Black.

 GCSE DRAMA: AQA